Astoria–Megler ferry: Sale to Oregon Highway Department

 Captain Elfving retired in 1946 and sold his ferry business to Merle R. Chessman (d.1946), who had planned to sell the operation to the Oregon State Highway Department.
 This sale occurred on June 1, 1946, but Chessman died before the sale was completed.

 In December 1947, a new ferry was launched and, in 1948, placed on the route.
 This was the steel-built M.R.
 Chessman (172 ft 570 tons).
 Chessman remained on the route until the mid-1960s.
 Another vessel placed on the route was the motor ferry Kitsap (159 ft 426 tons, capacity: 95 automobiles (1920s) 32 (1960), 325 passengers.
 The highway department also took over operation of Tourist II, and modified the vessel by shortening the superstructure and installing radar equipment.

 Close of service

-In 1966 the Astoria-Megler Bridge was completed.
-This eliminated the need for the ferry route.
-The final run on the route came on July 28, 1966, and was made by the M.R.
-Chessman.
+The Astoria–Megler Bridge was completed on July 29, 1966, which replaced the need for the three-boat ferry service.
+The final run, made by the M.R.
+Chessman, departed from Astoria the night before at 9:40 p.m. with 14 vehicles and 300 passengers.